relativitydev/file-migration-cli/README.md

 ### Synchronizing a source instance with a local database

 Before performing a migration, you must build local databases that store the information for the native files in the source instance.
 The File Migration CLI builds these databases when you run a sync job for the first time.
 When you run subsequent jobs, the synch command updates your local databases with any changes made to the files in the source instance and continues to persist this information.
 For more information, see [Data flow overview](#data-flow-overview).

+**Note:** The File Migration CLI can optionally retrieve the SHA-1 hash for processing files when you specify it as a parameter through the command-line.
+It calculates the hash if it doesn't already exist for the file in the database.
+For more information, see [Running the sync command](#running-the-sync-command).

 Use the following steps to synchronize your data: